forestdb/forestdb.org/models/functional-counterfactuals.md

 (barplot designer-action "will the designer act?")
 ~~~~

 The actual world may or may not work the way the designer thinks.
-We can predict the designers actions based on their beliefs, but we can predict the results of their actions based on how the world actually works.
+We can predict the designer's actions based on their beliefs, but we can predict the results of their actions based on how the world actually works.

 ~~~~
 (define (action-prior) (flip))